 If You Invested $100 In This Stock 5 Years Ago, Here's How Much You Would Have Today

-McDonald's (NYSE:MCD) has outperformed the market over the past 5 years by 1.13% on an annualized basis.
+Wayfair (NYSE:W) has outperformed the market over the past 5 years by 25.2% on an annualized basis.

-Buying $100 In MCD: 5 years ago, an investor could have purchased 0.81 shares of McDonald's at the time with $100.
-This investment in MCD would have produced an average annual return of 16.52%.
-Currently, McDonald's has a market capitalization of $197.56 billion.
+Buying $100 In W: 5 years ago, an investor could have purchased 2.85 shares of Wayfair at the time with $100.
+This investment in W would have produced an average annual return of 41.4%.
+Currently, Wayfair has a market capitalization of $20.81 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.